pschool-in/curriculum/content/grammar/new-topics/conjunction-1.md

 Eggs boil, and float, but float
-I have videogames, but my friends play outside, and my friends play outside I am sick, and not going to school, but not going to school He practised a lot, but did not win, and did not win
+I have videogames, but my friends play outside, and my friends play outside I am sick, and not going to school, but not going to school He practiced a lot, but did not win, and did not win
 ```

 # References